HCL-TECH-SOFTWARE/HCL-Leap-Samples-and-Assets/Java/Utilities/APIHelper/README.md

 }
 ```

-For you to test this code against your own local FEB you would have to modify a few things:
+For you to test this code against your own local LEAP you would have to modify a few things:

 1. The server host name and port (optional)